ElM3roM3ro/Parser-Project/README.md

 - Victor Peralta
 - Zach Thomas

+###Explanation
+This project is a parser to recognize python like tokens.
+Essientially it will match the syntax of a python file.

 ### Requirements:
 Basic overview: The first file is a .g4 file, where we implemented our parser The second (test.py) is a python file that we used to test our antlr grammar.
 We mainly tested on the ANTLR Lab website.
 The third file is project_deliverable_3.py, the one provided on canvas
 Steps for setup: